-Press [OK] to enter the value of point 1 in "Pt.01".

-20. SURFACE AREA CALCULATION

-Repeat steps 4 to 5 until all points have been measured.
+- When [READ] is pressed, registered coordinates can be recalled and used in subsequent measurements. - "PROCEDURE Surface area calculation by reading in the points' coordinates" - The [READ] function allows all registered data to be calculated together. - The [OBS] function requires each point to be observed individually before area calculation is performed. - Press [OK] to enter the value of point 1 in "Pt.01". - Repeat steps 3 to 4 until all points have been measured.
 Points on an enclosed area are observed in a clockwise or counterclockwise direction.